elmagry123/ETL-Pipeline-for-Customer-Purchase-Analysis/README.md

 - **Transformer**: Applies transformation logic to filter and process the data.
 - **Loader**: Saves the transformed data to different sinks (DBFS, Delta tables).
 - **Workflows**: Combines the extract, transform, and load steps into reusable pipelines.
+- **Factory Pattern Design**: Used to create Extractor, Transformer, and Loader objects dynamically, improving code maintainability and scalability.

 The two main workflows are: